keelback-code/odd-art-history/README.md

 ![Resources page](assets/images/readme-images/resources-snip.jpg)

 Future implementations
-* On the painting pages I would like to introduce a second image with a detail from the painting; each will have a caption acting as a link and the user will be able to toggle between the two images.
+* On the painting pages I would like to introduce an interactive element; a second image with a detail from the painting.
+Each image will have a caption acting as a link and the user will be able to toggle between the two images.
 I worked towards this for a while using code from [Jess Mitchell](https://www.digitalocean.com/community/tutorials/css-css-only-click-handler) but ultimately realised I did not have time in this iteration.
 The 'heels' detail image (rigaud-louis-xiv-heels-detail.jpg) has been left in the assets folder for future reference.

 ## User Stories